 Nelson Mandela’s fight for justice began in 1942 and for 67 tireless years he continued to fight for social justice and human rights and the My67 Minutes programme is designed to enable you as an individual, or collectively as part of a group or organisation to give 67 minutes of your day, 1 minute for every year, to help someone else, ideally on Mandela Day or in that week.

-It is a day where Nelson Mandela’s life’s work is celebrated annually through acts of kindness and 67 ways for people of all ages to get involved are suggested in the Mandela8 Mandela Day Resource Pack (need a hyperlink to all the Mandela8 resources for Mandela Day inserting in here) and you can also download a range of resources for all ages to get involved on the Nelson Mandela Day website.
+It is a day where Nelson Mandela’s life’s work is celebrated annually through acts of kindness and 67 ways for people of all ages to get involved are suggested in the Mandela8 Mandela Day Resource Pack and you can also download a range of resources for all ages to get involved on the Nelson Mandela Day website.

 “What good deed are you going to do today for someone that will make their life better?” – Dr Makaziwe Mandela.